halifox/Flutter-Github-Action-CI-Example/README.md

 # Flutter-Github-Action-CI-Example

-此示例演示了如何使用 GitHub Actions 通过 Flutter 同时构建 Windows、Linux、macOS、Android、iOS 和 Web 端的软件包。
+This example demonstrates how to use GitHub Actions to build packages for Windows, Linux, macOS, Android, iOS, and Web platforms simultaneously using Flutter.

-## 依赖项
+## Dependencies

 - [subosito/flutter-action](https://github.com/subosito/flutter-action)
 - [actions/checkout](https://github.com/actions/checkout)